ConnorChristie/The-Forum-Framework/README.md

 For the full documentation, see http://tffw.ttocskcaj.com/docs/ (soon to come...)

-##License
+##License Info
+Copyright (C) 2011 Jack Scott

-TFFW is licenced under the GNU General Public License, version 3 (GPLv3)
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program (license.txt).
+If not, see http://www.gnu.org/licenses/